orestropi/P1-Networking/README.md

 First run the command "make all" in the project directory

-Then Initilize the server In any of these ways:
+Then Initilize the server In any of these ways(in project directory):

 1) ./server  [port number]  [RATE number requests] [RATE number seconds] [MAX USERS number of users]  [TIME OUT number of seconds]
 2) ./server  [port number]  [RATE number requests] [RATE number seconds] [MAX USERS number of users]